PaddlePaddle/PaddleOCR/README.md

 #### 3. Single image and batch image prediction

 The following code implements text detection and recognition inference tandemly.
-When performing prediction, you need to specify the path of a single image or image folder through the parameter `image_dir`, the parameter `det_model_dir` specifies the path to detect the inference model, and the parameter `rec_model_dir` specifies the path to identify the inference model.
-The visual recognition results are saved to the `./inference_results` folder by default.
+When performing prediction, you need to specify the path of a single image or image folder through the parameter `image_dir`, the parameter `det_model_dir` specifies the path to detection model, and the parameter `rec_model_dir` specifies the path to the recognition model.
+The visual prediction results are saved to the `./inference_results` folder by default.

 ```
 # Set PYTHONPATH environment variable
 export PYTHONPATH=.

-# Predict a single image by specifying image path to image_dir
+# Prediction on a single image by specifying image path to image_dir
 python3 tools/infer/predict_system.py --image_dir="./doc/imgs/11.jpg" --det_model_dir="./inference/ch_det_mv3_db/"  --rec_model_dir="./inference/ch_rec_mv3_crnn/"

-# Predict a batch of images by specifying image folder path to image_dir
+# Prediction on a batch of images by specifying image folder path to image_dir
 python3 tools/infer/predict_system.py --image_dir="./doc/imgs/" --det_model_dir="./inference/ch_det_mv3_db/"  --rec_model_dir="./inference/ch_rec_mv3_crnn/"

-# If you want to use the CPU for prediction, you need to set the use_gpu parameter to False
+# If you want to use CPU for prediction, you need to set the use_gpu parameter to False
 python3 tools/infer/predict_system.py --image_dir="./doc/imgs/11.jpg" --det_model_dir="./inference/ch_det_mv3_db/"  --rec_model_dir="./inference/ch_rec_mv3_crnn/" --use_gpu=False
 ```

 To run inference of the Generic Chinese OCR model, follow these steps above to download the corresponding models and update the relevant parameters.
 Examples are as follows:
 ```
-# Predict a single image by specifying image path to image_dir
+# Prediction on a single image by specifying image path to image_dir
 python3 tools/infer/predict_system.py --image_dir="./doc/imgs/11.jpg" --det_model_dir="./inference/ch_det_r50_vd_db/"  --rec_model_dir="./inference/ch_rec_r34_vd_crnn/"
 ```